 The guidelines are part of Australia’s National Water Quality Management Strategy.
 The strategy aims to protect Australia’s water resources by improving water quality while supporting the businesses, industry, environment and communities that depend on water for their continued development.

-The guidelines have been jointly developed between the Australian and New Zealand governments and Australian state and territory governments and provide a best practice platform for consistent and effective water quality management and planning.
+The guidelines are jointly managed between the Australian and New Zealand governments and Australian state and territory governments.
+They provide a best- practice platform for consistent and effective water quality management and planning.

 New scientific data and techniques for establishing guideline values, and for monitoring and assessment, were incorporated into revised guidelines in August 2018.
 The new guidelines are now available via the new, easy-to-use website www.waterquality.gov.au.